You wont believe some of these different types of yoga and their benefits.

 Hands up who loves it when a kid throws a temper tantrum?

-So you might wonder just why the hot-cakes you would ever want to do Tantrum Yoga, the style of yoga modelled after whining kids.
+So you might wonder just why the hot-cakes you would ever want to do Tantrum Yoga, the style modelled after whining kids.

-Yoga teacher Hemalayaa wanted to give adults the opportunity to throw a tantrum like kids do.
-So she invented Tantrum Yoga, an exercise in which we let it all out.
+Teacher Hemalayaa wanted to give adults the opportunity to throw a tantrum like kids do.
+So she invented Tantrum, an exercise in which we let it all out.

 - Releases emotions